Module atsamd_hal::clock::v2

 registers are accessed relative to the PAC.

-Each of the four PAC clocking structs (OSCCTRL
+Each of the four PAC clocking structs (OSCCTRL, OSC32KCTRL, GCLK

 However, each object controls a large set of registers that can be further